 According to an article from the National Institute on Drug Abuse, a challenge in the treatment of speedball abuse is that treatments for heroin addiction are only moderately effective in helping those who use speedballs.
-There is no medicine that helps with cocaine addiction, and the medications for heroin addiction can be difficult to stop using as well as not helpful in achieving recovery from heroin or speedball abuse.
+There is no FDA-approved medicine to treat cocaine addiction, and the medications targeted specifically for opioid addiction won’t address the addiction to cocaine.

 However, addiction treatment involves more than medication and, in fact, behavioral therapy is at the core of treatment, even when medication is prescribed.
 Therapies may include cognitive-behavioral therapy, which helps you to uncover the reasons for using heroin and cocaine and help you to adjust harmful beliefs and learn new and better ways of coping.
 The Matrix Model is another therapeutic method that is geared toward the treatment of stimulant addiction and incorporates a number of different approaches, including relapse prevention, self-help program involvement, and drug abuse education.

 With the long list of dangers that injecting speedballs brings, those who are struggling with the abuse of this substance combination are in urgent need of addiction treatment.
 Reaching out for treatment could save your life.